VDarius-IT/High_Availability_Secure_VPN_Gateway/README.md

 ### Multi-Factor Authentication (MFA)

 To fortify security, MFA is enforced for all VPN connections.
-This project uses `[TODO: e.g., the Google Authenticator PAM module with FreeRADIUS]`.
+This project uses the Google Authenticator PAM module with FreeRADIUS.

-*   **Setup:** The configuration involves `[TODO: Briefly describe the setup process, e.g., installing the PAM library on the EC2 instances and configuring the OpenVPN server to use it for authentication.]`.
+*   **Setup:** The configuration involves installing the libpam-google-authenticator library on the RADIUS server, creating a dedicated PAM service profile for FreeRADIUS, and configuring FreeRADIUS to use this profile for authentication.
+The OpenVPN server is then configured with a RADIUS plugin to delegate all user authentication requests to the now MFA-enabled FreeRADIUS server.
 *   **User Experience:** When connecting, users must provide their password and a time-based one-time password (TOTP) from their authenticator app.

 ### Firewall & Security Groups